awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/QuickStartWindows2016.md

 # Quick Start: Enable Your Amazon EC2 Instances Running Windows Server 2016 to Send Logs to CloudWatch Logs Using the CloudWatch Logs Agent<a name="QuickStartWindows2016"></a>

+**Tip**
+CloudWatch includes a new unified agent that can collect both logs and metrics from EC2 instances and on\-premises servers\.
+We recommend that you use the newer unified CloudWatch agent\.
+For more information, see [Getting Started with CloudWatch Logs](CWL_GettingStarted.md)\.
+The rest of this section explains the use of the older CloudWatch Logs agent\.

+## Enable Your Amazon EC2 Instances Running Windows Server 2016 to Send Logs to CloudWatch Logs Using the older CloudWatch Logs Agent<a name="QuickStartWindows2016-olderagent"></a>

 There are multiple methods you can use to enable instances running Windows Server 2016 to send logs to CloudWatch Logs\.
 The steps in this section use Systems Manager Run Command\.
-For information about the other possible methods, see [Sending Logs, Events, and Performance Counters to Amazon CloudWatch](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/send_logs_to_cwl.html)\.
+For information about the other possible methods, see [Sending Logs, Events, and Performance Counters to Amazon CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/send_logs_to_cwl.html)\.

 **Topics**
 + [Download the Sample Configuration File](#configure_cwl_download)